 - Referrals to appropriate people and offices if he or she cannot provide the necessary assistance.

 - A meeting with each advisee each semester, prior to course registration, to help with course selection and academic planning and to approve each advisee's academic schedule for the next term.

-- Assistance in understanding the purpose of academic requirements and their relationship to a liberal arts education and career plans.
+- Assistance in understanding the purposes of academic requirements and their relationship to a liberal arts education and career plans.